ilopezfr/Self-Driving-Car-Engineering/CarND-P05-Vehicle-Detection/README.md

 # Vehicle Detection Project
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-The goals / steps of this project are the following:
+The goal of this project is to develop a vehicle detection and tracking method for a video stream.

+Steps followed:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear SVM classifier
+1. Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a Linear SVM classifier
-* Apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+2. Apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Normalize your features and randomize a selection for training and testing.
+3. Normalize your features and randomize a selection for training and testing.
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+4. Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
-* Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+5. Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
-* Estimate a bounding box for vehicles detected.
+6. Estimate a bounding box for vehicles detected.

 ---
 [//]: # (Image References)